Load Balancing and Scale-Out Architectures

 The virtual IP address and load balancing control plane

-Outside is a VIP, and inside, a pool of servers exists.
+Outside is a VIP, and inside is a pool of servers.
 A load balancer scaling device is configured for rules associating outside IP and port numbers with an inside pool of servers.
 Clients only know the outside IP address through, for example, DNS replies.
 The load-balancing control plane monitors the servers’ health and determines which can accept requests.

 The client sends a TCP SYN packet, which the load balancer device intercepts.
-The load balancer carry’s out a load-balancing algorithm and sends it to the best-server destination.
+The load balancer performs a load-balancing algorithm and sends it to the best server destination.
 To get the request to the server, you can use Tunnelling, NAT, or two TCP sessions.
 In some cases, the load balancer will have to rewrite the content.
 Whatever the case, the load balancer has to create a session to know that this client is associated with a particular inside server.

 Local and global load balancing